Astrid et Raphaëlle

-Astrid et Raphaëlle is a Franco-Belgian detective television series which aired in the United Kingdom as Astrid: Murder in Paris, in Poland as "Kryminalne Geniuszki", in the United States simply as Astrid, in Spain as Bright Minds, and in South Africa as Koel Kop, Warm Hart.
-It was created by Alexandre de Seguins and Laurent Burtin.
-It was first broadcast on 12 April 2019 on France 2.
+Astrid et Raphaëlle is a Franco-Belgian detective television series which was aired in the United Kingdom as Astrid: Murder in Paris, in Poland as Kryminalne Geniuszki, in the United States simply as Astrid, in Spain as Bright Minds, and in South Africa as Koel Kop, Warm Hart.
+It was created by Alexandre de Seguins and Laurent Burtin and was first broadcast on 12 April 2019 on France 2.

-The series is a co-production of France Télévisions, JLA Productions, Be-Films and RTBF (Belgian television).
+The series is a co-production by France Télévisions, JLA Productions, Be-Films, and RTBF (Belgian television).

-It features a duo of policewomen: Major Raphaëlle Coste (addressed as "Commander"), an impulsive police detective played by Lola Dewaere, and autistic archivist Astrid Nielsen, played by Sara Mortensen.
+It features two policewomen: Major Raphaëlle Coste (addressed as "Commander"), an impulsive police detective played by Lola Dewaere, and autistic archivist Astrid Nielsen, played by Sara Mortensen.

 Synopsis

-As the series begins, 30-year-old Astrid Nielsen is an autistic woman who works discreetly as an archivist for the judicial police and knows every case she has handled.
+As the series begins, 30-year-old Astrid Nielsen is an autistic woman who works discreetly as an archivist for the judicial police; she knows every case she has handled.
 She meets Raphaëlle Coste, then in charge of an investigation into the suicides of doctors.
 The two solitary women help each other, Astrid offering Raphaëlle a methodology and Raphaëlle offering Astrid behavioural help in return.